nicolasmatet/pycharm_settings/index.md

 Shortcut are purposely not indicated because default values change between environments and shortcuts are configurable.

 # Python environment
-**settings > Project:... > PythonInterpreter**
+settings > Project:... > PythonInterpreter
-To create a new virtual env or add an existing one to pycharm project
+: To create a new virtual env or add an existing one to pycharm project

 If the virtual env already exists: select the python executable of the virtual env, usually in `nameofvenv/bin/python3.x` If you want to create a new virtual env, select the python executable of the base environment